Bidding for NHS Workforce Alliance Healthcare Solutions Framework - Latest Guidance for 2025/26

 - Wellbeing

-Include specific, measurable commitments in your proposal.
+Suppliers must also provide measurable commitments in their proposal.
 For example, you might pledge to:

 Quality and compliance are paramount in healthcare staffing.
 Rigorous standards ensure patient safety, proper care, and regulatory adherence.
 These elements form the backbone of effective clinical workforce solutions.